► Entry-level Volkswagen ID.1 EV previewed

 The ID.1 will be a pivotal car for Volkswagen.
 It’ll pull the price of the company’s entry-level electric and petrol cars closer together, making the jump to an EV more appealing to those on low incomes.
 It should also boost the brand’s sales – which is important, given that Volkswagen is planning for EVs to make up 70 percent of its European sales by 2030.

 Volkswagen has more cars in the pipeline to meet its aggressive sales targets.
 The production version of the ID.Life concept will closely follow the ID.1 into the showrooms in 2025, sharing the same underpinnings.
 It’ll wear an “ID.2” badge, and it’ll become a fresh rival for small electric crossovers such as the Peugeot e-2008, Kia e-Niro and Vauxhall Mokka-e.

 How’s Volkswagen going to build these new EVs?

 With a little help from its friends, of course.
 SEAT has been assisting with the Volkswagen Group’s small electric car project – and in May 2022, Volkswagen and SEAT set aside a total of €10 billion (roughly £8.5 billion) to build an electric vehicle production hub in Spain.

 Some of this cash will be spent on a new Gigafactory in Valencia, which will supply the battery packs for both SEAT and Volkswagen future electric cars.
 Construction of the plant will start in 2023, with the first cells set to roll off the production line in 2026.
 For some extra eco-points, 20 percent of the factory’s energy demands will be met by a new solar farm located around six miles from the facility.

 Further electric car reading

-Best EVs and electric cars on sale today
+Best electric cars on sale today